w1ne/w1ne.github.io/_posts/personal/2022-11-29-job-changing-lessons.md

 ![25% top range]({{"/images/img/2022-11-29/payrange.png"|relative_url}}){: .center-image }
 	*It is important to have a range window for negotiation basis.
 Your salary demand communicates to the company your level, don't sell yourself cheaply.*

-4. **Do follow-up emails.** Send thank you notes highlighting what you liked and even what you disliked.
-Follow with tasks: if you have not finished the code in the interview, finish it ASAP, add notes of appreciation, your feedback about the interview, and send it.
+4. **Do follow-up emails.**After an interview, send notes expressing what you liked and even what you disliked.
+If you have not finished the code in the interview, finish it as soon as possible, add notes of appreciation, your feedback about the interview, and send it.

-5. **Keep references handy.** Maintain contact with your colleagues, it is important to have good relationships with former teammates.
-Often companies require references from your peers and managers.
+5. **Keep references handy.** Maintain contact with your colleagues.
+It’s important to have good relationships with people you used to work with.
+In the future, you might need someone to vouch for you at a job interview.
+Sometimes companies require references from your peers and managers.
 My references allowed me to have good job prospects in the past.

 6. **Practice interviews.** Make sure your LinkedIn profile is up-to-date, and apply for jobs regularly.
 Not only it keeps your opportunities in order, but you are getting an invaluable experience of interviews.